 6. SQUEEZE DANGER BETWEEN TELESCOPE FRAME AND MAIN FRAME, OUTWARDS.
-On both ends of the telescope frame there can occur a squeeze danger when loading a new bale.
+On both ends of the telescope frame there can occur a squeeze danger when loading a new

+On both ends of the telescope frame there can occur a squeeze danger when loading a nebale.
 Keep therfore hands and feet away from this area.
 (See fig. 2-4).